Andreas Tsipas: Biography

-After his release, Tsipas and others set about reorganising the decimated KKE.
-Along with Andreas Tzimas and Kostas Lazaridis, also released from prison, and Petros Rousos, Pandelis Karankitzis and Chrysa Hatzivasileiou constituted themselves as a new central committee, with Tsipas as secretary, at a meeting in July 1941, subsequently named as the VI Plenum by the KKE.
+After his release, Tsipas followed orders from the KKE leadership and worked with Tzimas to form local committees in Athens.
+Tsipas and others set about reorganising the decimated KKE.
+Along with Andreas Tzimas and Kostas Lazaridis, also released from prison, and Petros Rousos, Pandelis Karankitzis and Chrysa Hatzivasileiou constituted themselves as a new central committee.
+For a brief period Tsipas became leader of the KKE as its secretary–general.
+The role was given to him at a meeting in July 1941, subsequently named as the VI Plenum by the KKE.
 This new central committee succeeded in winning the recognition of the "old central committee" and the "provisional leadership" wings of the party.

 At the VII Plenum of the central committee, held the following September, Tsipas was relieved of his post owing to "political unreliability".
+He had disputes with several high ranking leaders of the KKE.
 Tsipas was careless in security terms and abused alcohol.
 One account claims that after running up a bill in a bar, he sent the barman to the secret meeting place of the politburo, where someone was expected to pay his bill.
+After the removal from his post, he was isolated.
+During the occupation of Greece, he was arrested by Greek authorities and the Italians handed Tsipas over to the Bulgarians.
+Later he left for Bulgaria through the assistance of the Bulgarian Club of Thessaloniki and the organisation Ohrana.

-After the removal from his post, he was isolated, and in January 1942, he sought refuge in Sofia, where he remained for eight months.
+In January 1942, he sought refuge in Sofia, where he remained for eight months.
 According to some sources then he was an agent of the Bulgarian secret service.
+In 1944, Tsipas through the National Liberation Front (NOF) returned and was present in Yugoslav Macedonia at the conclusion of the Second World War.

-During the Greek Civil War, he was active in the National Liberation Front (NOF) working as a nurse.
+During the Greek Civil War, he was active in the (NOF) working as a nurse.
 After the defeat of the Democratic Army of Greece, he fled to SFRY in the Socialist Republic of Macedonia, in the city of Bitola, where he died in 1956, suffering from alcoholism.